ctrlcctrlv/infinity/README.md

 "Enable CAPTCHA" also clarified with better description.

 inc/8chan-mod-pages.php
-Two lines of code added to 8chan-mod-pages.php
+Three lines of code added to 8chan-mod-pages.php

 inc/config.php
 Line added, makes new thread captcha default to off.